How to form an LLC (or Ltd.) in Switzerland: the complete checklist

 Organizing the founding meeting

-When setting up your GmbH, you must organize the founding meeting.
+When setting up your LLC (or Ltd.), you must organize the founding meeting.
 It must be held at least once a year.
 It must adopt and/or amend the articles of association, appoint or dismiss the managing directors, approve the annual accounts, but also give discharge to the managing directors.

-As a legal entity, the GmbH is subject to double taxation.
-It will be taxed not only on its profit and capital, but also on its assets, i.e. on the partners' shares and income.
+As a legal entity, the LLC (Ltd.) is subject to double taxation.
+It will be taxed not only on its profit and capital but also on its assets, i.e. on the partners' shares and income.

 Registration with the compensation fund

-Registration with the compensation fund and the conclusion of contracts for BVG and UVG is mandatory for all employees working in the GmbH.
-Better covered than the self-employed, company managers who have a regular income are considered as employees: they therefore benefit from a normal occupational pension plan for wage-earners.
+Registration with the compensation fund and the conclusion of contracts for BVG (LPP) and UVG (LAA) is mandatory for all employees working in the LLC (or Ltd.).
+Better covered than the self-employed, company managers who have a regular income are considered as employees: they, therefore, benefit from a normal occupational pension plan for wage-earners.

-Thanks to its status as an independent legal entity, the GmbH can be very easily recognised by the AHV or Suva, contrary to sole proprietorships.
+Thanks to its status as an independent legal entity, the LLC (or Ltd.) can be very easily recognized by the AHV or Suva, contrary to sole proprietorships.
 It is a great advantage to set up a limited liability company, so think about it!

 You will need to clarify your VAT liability, based on both your sector and your turnover.
 As long as your company does not have a turnover in Switzerland of at least CHF 100'000.-, it is not necessarily subject to VAT.
-Furthermore, for VAT to apply to you, it is essential that this amount of turnover is generated from private individuals or companies that have their "domicile" or registered office in Switzerland.
+Furthermore, for VAT to apply to you, this amount of turnover must be generated from private individuals or companies that have their "domicile" or registered office in Switzerland.

 If you are subject to VAT, you must register with the Federal Tax Administration by going directly to their website.